celo-org/docs/docs/protocol/oracle/band-protocol.md

 The price is offset by 1e18.
 The returned value at the time of testing is `3747326500000000000`.
 Multiplying by 1e-18 gives the current USD price given by the reference contract, 3.7473265 CELO/USD.

 Clicking the `getMultiPrices` button returns multiple quotes in the same call, BTC/USD and BTC/ETH in this case.
 This function calls `getReferenceDataBulk(string[] memory _bases, string[] memory _quotes)` on the Band reference data contract, passing "CELO" as the base and "USD" and "ETH" for the quotes.
 This will return the current CELO prices in USD and ETH, as an array of integers.
-The call also returns just the exchange rates (multipilied by 1e18), but can be modified to return the last updated times for the bases and quotes.
+The call also returns just the exchange rates (multiplied by 1e18), but can be modified to return the last updated times for the bases and quotes.

 <ImageWrapper path="/img/doc-images/band-protocol-how-to/getmultiprices.png" alt="get prices" width="300" />